Houston Vision Loss and Eye Injury Lawyers

 The partial or total loss of vision may also be compensable in a personal injury claim.
 This includes the actual injury, as well as the mental and emotional trauma caused by vision loss.

 Michael P. Fleming is a lawyer who knows how to properly compute the physical, psychological and mental toll of a partial or total loss of vision, so that you get the maximum amount of compensation that you deserve.
-Call Michael P. Fleming & Associates, P.C. for a free consultation.
+Call injury attorney and auto car accident attorney at Michael P. Fleming & Associates, P.C. for a free consultation.